christophervoigt/styleguide/README.md

 npm run build:app
 ```

-**ToDos:**
+**ToDo:**
+* Bundle css files (node-sass).
-* Think about: Renaming "modules" folder. (e.g. "unit")
+* Generate app folder.
-* Use dist folder as symlink in app.
-If not possible copy dist folder into app folder.
+* Use /dist as symlink in /app.
+If not possible, copy /dist into /app.
 * Include fonts and media (images/ videos) if needed.
-* Idea: Add README.md into subfolder in "modules" for documentation.
 * Use environment variables.
-* Bundle css files (node-sass).
-* Generate app folder.
+* Generate changelog file
-* Add code style check (airbnb eslint?).
 * Include code copy button and highlightjs into styleguide
-* Generate changelog file
+---
+* Idea: Add README.md into subfolder in "modules" for documentation.
 * Think about: code diff view of refactorings.